LaurentRDC/dissertation/content/snse.md

 ## Tin selenide

-Tin selenide (SnSe) is a layered mono-chalcogen which has attracted attention in the past few years because of its very high thermoelectric figure of merit $ZT$, especially at high temperature, as reported by Zhao *et al.* [@Zhao2014;@Zhao2016a;@Zhao2016b].
+Tin selenide (SnSe) is a layered mono-chalcogen which has attracted attention in the past few years because of its very high thermoelectric figure of merit $ZT$, especially at high temperature, as reported by Zhao *et al.* [@Zhao2014] and others[@Zhao2016a;@Zhao2016b].
 While the exact value of this figure of merit is debated [@Wei2016], SnSe remains one of the most promising bulk thermoelectric materials[^zt-fully-dense].
 The axis-projected $ZT$ based on the work by Zhao *et al.* [@Zhao2014] is shown in @fig:snse-zt.
 SnSe is interesting not only from a scientific standpoint but also from a practical one because, most importantly because it is lead-free (non-toxic) and composed of earth-abundant elements.

 ```{.matplotlib #fig:snse-zt file="figures/snse/zt.py" caption="Thermoelectric figure-of-merit $ZT$ along the crystallographic axes of SnSe."}
 ```